-Given 2020’s rapid transition to digital and remote consultations, I wonder if medical schools may now consider expanding these classes by adding new modules into the curriculum that cover how best to communicate with patients when conducting telephone or video consultations.
+Given 2020’s rapid transition to digital and remote consultations, medical schools may now need to consider expanding these classes by adding new modules into the curriculum that cover how best to communicate with patients when conducting telephone or video consultations.

-Clinical and administrative resource has been redistributed during the immediate response to Covid-19 and as the months pass, the NHS will be able to identify costs savings occurring as a result of severely reduced onsite outpatient clinics.
+The clinical and administrative resource has been redistributed during the immediate response to Covid-19, meaning the NHS will be able to identify cost savings occurring as a result of severely reduced onsite outpatient clinics.

 It seems inevitable that there will be a significant long-term shift to remote consultations, on a more permanent basis.
-At a local level, Trusts could begin to experience the actual cost benefits and the potential for bigger savings in terms of clinical administration (booking clinics, receptionists, ancillary support staff in clinics); from nursing staff required to support clinicians; from patients in clinics; and, if the virtual consultations are structured efficiently and effectively, from a more focussed and targeted use of clinician time, allowing consultants to deal with the more complex cases and junior doctors to manage the more routine.
+At a local level, Trusts could begin to experience the actual cost benefits and the potential for bigger savings in terms of clinical administration (such as booking clinics, receptionists and ancillary support staff in clinics).
+In addition, if the virtual consultations are structured efficiently and effectively, there will be a more focused and targeted use of clinician time, allowing consultants to deal with the more complex cases and junior doctors to manage the more routine.

-The benefits to patients can also be great, not just in saving time by not having to take a whole morning or afternoon off work just to attend a 15 minute clinic appointment, the hassle and stress of getting to the clinic location, costs of transport (and parking!) and the general disruption to the day, but there is also the safety factor of not needing to go to a hospital, which, by its very purpose, is full of sick people!
-If possible, most people would prefer to avoid that risk, especially since CV-19.
+The benefits to patients can also be great, not just in saving time by not having to take a whole morning or afternoon off work just to attend a 15-minute clinic appointment.
+The hassle and stress of getting to the clinic location, the costs of transport (and parking!) and the general disruption to the day can all be avoided.
+There is also the safety factor of not needing to go to a hospital, which, by its very purpose, is full of sick people.
+If possible, most people would prefer to avoid that risk, especially since the Covid outbreak.

 But all these efficiencies presuppose and will only be realised if the actual process for setting up and running virtual clinics is efficient and not more time consuming and administratively burdensome for both admin and clinical teams, and, that the patient can be effectively and fully assessed.
-If this cannot be put in place then clinicians will have less time available to see patients, will experience increased frustration due to the increase in administrative overhead in preparing for clinics (sifting through notes and information), the NHS will see an increase in costs and, significantly, the quality of care potentially reduced.
+If this cannot be put in place then clinicians will have less time available to see patients, will experience increased frustration due to the increase in administrative overhead in preparing for clinics (sifting through notes and information), the NHS will see an increase in costs, and the quality of care may potentially be reduced.
 A bad situation from every angle.

 Some NHS clinics have already embraced the digital future and are already using PROMs and other questionnaires to successfully monitor patients, not just with chronic diseases but also to help prioritise the huge backlog of acute patients on waiting lists.
 This approach is allowing the clinical team to easily monitor patients remotely, assisting with decisions on treatment and priority.
 Surely this has to be a good thing and a better approach to treating patients based on time on a waiting list?